Doing Better - Our Sustainability Story

 This year, we're making radical improvements to ensure our products, packaging, and practices protect our environment and reflect our corporate social responsibility to our planet, employees, and customers.
 In addition, we're partnering with like-minded businesses and continue to search for vendors that share our ethical and sustainability goals.

-Currently, we’re switching to more sustainable packaging including biodegradable and compostable options as well as sourcing products that are natural or made from recycled materials whenever possible.
-We’re continuing to partner with our vendors to ensure transparency, exceed certifications in labor best practices, and provide an above-living wage.
+When sourcing our products, we strive to source natural products from eco-conscious farmers and reusable artificial products made from recycled materials whenever possible.
+In addition, we partner with our vendors to ensure transparency, exceed certifications in labor best practices, and provide an above-living wage.
 Our overall goal: do better.

-Moving forward, you’ll see more transparency in our sourcing and vendors with a focus on corporate responsibility.
-Please see each product page for item details that will include country of origin and materials.
+Moving forward, you’ll see more transparency in our sourcing and vendors, focusing on corporate responsibility.
+Please see each product page for item details, including country of origin and materials.
+We're continuing to add information and will have all products updated by early 2023.

 DRIED + PRESERVED FLOWERS